i1see1you/QiuRPC/com.qiusuoba.nettyrpc/README.md

 1. The registration center, in large projects, a project may rely on hundreds and thoudsands of services, if based on the configuration file directly,the service address will increase  maintenance costs,  the registration center can avoid this<br/>
 2. The server proxy and client proxy are provied by java proxy currently,to improve performance,we can provied proxy by Java byte code tools,such as asm,javassit<br/>
 3. The monitor and statistics , in order to enhance the stability and the controllability of the service, monitoring and statistics function is indispensable<br/>
-4. At present, the protocol is the most simple protocol, only a magic number at the head and serialization entity, these need to be enhanced, such as an increase version to keep the forward compatibility<br/>
+4. At present, the protocol is the most simple protocol, only a magic number at the head and serialization entity next, these need to be enhanced, such as an increase version to keep the forward compatibility<br/>
 5. The reliability can be enhanced,current with only loadblance strategy, such as timeout/retry/failover etc can be added<br/>
 6. QiuRPC is supported only java language currently,we can support other languages in future.
 <br/>